Government announces cost of living support payments - here’s when you’ll get them

 Other policies announced by the government included:

 - A one-off targeted £650 payment to support low-income households - the Treasury said this would support more than eight million households who are paid benefits.
-The money will be paid in two instalments in July and in the autumn.
+The money will be paid in two instalments in July and in the autumn to those who are registered to receive certain benefits.

 - A £300 payment to pensioner households - this money will be paid out across November and December alongside the existing winter fuel allowance.

-- £150 for people on disability benefits - it is set to be paid by September.
+- £150 for people on disability benefits - it is set to be paid by September with their usual benefits payment.

 A further £500 million would be given to councils in England as part of the existing household support fund, and would have its time limit extended to March 2023.

-This fund is used by local authorities to distribute money or key items to the poorest people in their area.
+This fund is used by local authorities to distribute money or key items to the poorest and most vulnerable people in their area.

 Overall, it means the poorest eight million households will receive at least £1,200 in additional government support in 2022, the Treasury says.